Valdivia: Geology

-Within the context of plate tectonics the city lies at a convergent margin where Nazca Plate in the Pacific is subducted beneath the South American Plate.
+Within the context of plate tectonics, the city lies at a convergent margin where Nazca Plate, in the Pacific, is subducted beneath the South American Plate.
 Topographically Valdivia lies in a depression amidst the Chilean Coast Range.
 The basement rocks that crops out in the hills around the city are of metamorphic type.
 The city itself is chiefly built upon terraces made up of hardened volcanic sand.
 This volcanic sandstone is known as "cancagua" and deposited during the late Pleistocene epoch.
 As terraces took shape during the interglacial preceding the Llanquihue glaciation —the last glacial period— this interglacial is known in Chile as the Valdivia interglacial.

 A tectonically and eustatically stable period during the Oligocene and Early Miocene allowed erosion to create deep valleys in the Coast Range and peat swamps at what is now the estuary of the Valdivia basin.
 About 23.5 million years ago this stable period was interrupted by a major volcanic eruption and 23 mya ago an increase in convergence rate at the Peru–Chile Trench caused an uplift of the landscape and renewed erosion.
 However basin subsidence and a marine transgression formed deep embayments, tidal flats, bayhead deltas and beaches.

 Climate

-Valdivia has a temperate rainy climate with Mediterranean influences.
-In short Valdivia features an oceanic climate with a distinct drying trend during the summer.
-A similar climate is found in the Willamette Valley and on the windward side of the Olympic Mountains in the Pacific Northwest region of North America.
-The natural vegetation is the Valdivian temperate rainforest.